 Detail & Location: This circle was reported on the 20th of August and is in a field of golden wheat.
 It measures approximately 200ft in diameter.
 The circle is not far from the A342 where it passes Monument Hill.

-Visiting: The farmer was allowing access to this formation.
+Visiting: This crop circle has now been harvested.
+The farmer was allowing access to this formation.
 Donations for the farmer can be left at the Honeystreet Mill Cafe, near Alton Barnes.
 This formation has now been harvested.

 History & Connections: Etchilhampton has been a crop circle location for many, many years, right back to the very early 1990s.
 There was a huge and beautiful circle nearby here (at Mixon) last year at the end of the season.
 In recent years it seems that Etchilhampton Hill has become a regular home to circles appearing very late in the season.
 While this circle was not in anyway as large or complex as the 2018 Mixon circle, it was pretty on the landscape.

 Design & Symbolism: This circle didn’t break any new geometrical ground, but rather recycled design motifs we have seen many times before.
 A set of nested crescents make up the central part of the design, with twelve box-type motifs around its perimeter.
 We have seen nested crescents appearing since the early nineties and the stylised-boxes (as a bounding perimeter) since 2005.
 Sometimes these boxes are spirals, but the boxes in this circle could perhaps be interpreted as partial spirals?
 Funnily enough the nested crescents look a little like an angel singing!